Dreaming My Dreams (Waylon Jennings album): Background

 In 1972, Jennings' new manager Neil Reshen renegotiated the artist's contract with RCA Records.
 Under the new deal, Jennings received complete artistic control over his output.
-To follow the start of the Outlaw movement, Jennings changed his image.
+As a leading figure in the emerging outlaw movement, Jennings changed his image.
 He grew his beard and started to wear jeans, a hat, and leather vests during live performances.
-Jennings produced his next album, 1973's Lonesome, On'ry and Mean, himself.
+Jennings produced his next album, 1973's Lonesome, On'ry and Mean, himself and with the backing of his own band - as opposed to the label's elected band as was the conventional industry-wide practice.
 The same year he released the critically acclaimed album Honky Tonk Heroes, composed mainly of songs by then unknown songwriter Billy Joe Shaver.

 Recording at RCA's Nashville studios with the label's personnel did not please Jennings.
 During the sessions for the album This Time, he moved his operation to Glaser Sound Studio.
 RCA initially refused to release the record, citing their agreement with the Engineers Union.
 The deal established that RCA artists could only record in the company's studio with label engineers.
 In a September 1973 interview with The Tennessean, Neil Reshen said RCA Records had violated Jennings' contract and talked about the possibility of signing the singer to another label.
 RCA Nashville director Jerry Bradley and New York-based label executive Mel Ilberman decided to allow Jennings to record at Glaser Sound, and broke RCA's deal with the Engineers Union.
 Citing Jennings as a precedent, RCA artists requested to be allowed to record in external facilities.
 Eventually, the label sold its Nashville studios.
 This Time topped Billboard's Top Country Albums chart.

 Recording and composition

-Dreaming My Dreams is the only Jennings album produced by "Cowboy" Jack Clement, an eccentric ex-Marine and former bluegrass sideman who was Sam Phillips right-hand man at Sun Records, producing Johnny Cash and Jerry Lee Lewis.
+Dreaming My Dreams is the only Jennings album produced (in part) by "Cowboy" Jack Clement, an eccentric ex-Marine and former bluegrass sideman who was Sam Phillips right-hand man at Sun Records, producing Johnny Cash and Jerry Lee Lewis.
 Jennings later declared, "He was a sheer-out genius, all soul.
 If you got around him at the right moment, he could put the world back on track."
 As Rich Kienzle observes in the liner notes to the 2001 reissue of the album, Clement and the renegade Jennings were kindred spirits when it came to their outlook on recording: